 Chief of Police

-Chief Steve Allender began his career with the Rapid City Police Department in May of 1985, as a patrol officer.
-He worked his way through various positions with the agency, and on July 17, 2007, he was appointed Chief of Police.
+Chief Karl Jegeris began his career with the Rapid City Police Department in 1995, as a patrol officer.
+He worked his way through various positions with the agency, and on June 23, 2014, he was sworn in as Chief of Police.

 In addition to his responsibilities as chief of police, he serves on various boards of directors and committees.
-Chief Allender holds a bachelor’s degree in management and is a graduate of the 219th session of the FBI National Academy.
+Chief Jegeris holds a bachelor’s degree in law enforcement from Mankato State University and is a graduate of the FBI National Academy.

 Members of the Rapid City Police Department are committed to excellence in public safety and are dedicated to the people, traditions and diversity of our city.
 We will provide community-enhancing services, foster a positive relationship with the community and develop our agency and officers with an emphasis on professionalism, integrity and service.